OutSystems/docs-product/src/extensibility-and-integration/integrate-external-db-ib.md

 1. Use the integration in your application.

 ## How to integrate with an external database

+The following steps are an example of an integration with MySQL.

 ### Log into Integration Builder